DiamondLightSource/ulims-json-schemas/sroot/zdemo/pattern9/readme.md

 Delete is needed for uncommitted point releases when a schema change should have been a major release.
-So, topfast 0.0.3 built fine but test failed due to new required property.
+So, topfast 0.0.3 built fine but check failed due to new required property.
 The rebuild as 1.0.0 did not not remove failed files.